rozsass/text-dev-editor/_pages/casestudies.md

 ## Ch04A Management quality and firm size: describing patterns of association
 Are larger companies better managed?
-We choose one country (Mexico) and use the World Management Survey data -- `wms-management-survey` dataset from 2013 to explore the association between management quality and firm size.
-By creating a management score to capture the quality of management and using employment to measure firm size, we examine various conditional statistics and informative visualizations.
-We find that larger manufacturing firms in Mexico are better managed but as the positive correlation is not strong and it varies across industries.
+We want to explore the association between management quality and firm size in a particular country (Mexico).
+Learning about this association can help benchmarking the management quality of firms of different sizes and assess potential benefits to having larger firms.
+To answer this question we need to define the y and x variables in this comparison.
+In particular, we need to assess how the variables in the dataset correspond to the abstract concepts of management quality and firm size.

+This case study uses the Mexican subsample of the World Management Survey dataset (`wms-management-survey`) from 2013.
+It illustrates how we can measure **latent variables** by **proxy variables** in the data and uncover patterns of association betewen those variables.
+It illustrates the concepts of **conditional probabilities**,  **conditional distributions**, and **joint distributions**.
+The case study introduces informative ways to visualize various aspects of patterns of association, such as the **stacked bar chart**, the **scatterplot**, the **bin scatter**, and comparing **box plots** and **violin plots**.
+We introduced the data used here in case study 01C.

 ![wms](/images//Ch04_figures/ch04-figure-6b-wms-mex-violin-mgmt-emp3bins.png){:height="50%" width="50%"}

-This case study shows what we can do to uncover patterns of association when both y and x are quantitative variables.
-It illustrates conditional probabilities, various aspects of conditional distributions and shows how to create informative figures by visualizing various kinds of comparisons (scatterplot, bin scatter, box plots).

 **Code**: [**Stata**](link) or [**R**](ch07-hotel-simple-reg_intro.R) or [**Python**](clink) or [ALL](link).
 **Data**: [hotels-vienna](link-hotels-vienna).